-The amount of sex that a person has varies over their lifetime.
-There is no right amount of sex to have, and not having sex for a long time should not have negative side effects.
+Having sex regularly may have some health benefits, for instance, for the cardiovascular system.
+But, there is no right amount of sex to have, and not having sex for a long time should not have negative side effects.

 How often a person has sex naturally changes from time to time, depending on age, fluctuations in sex drive, and relationship status.
 Many people enjoy a full and satisfying life without ever having sex.